hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 multi-tree variant approach from {{SP-800-208}}, further bottom-level trees are generated, one by one, in one of the hardware modules.
 These new  bottom-level trees are each generated from a different seed, which is chosen uniformly at random.
-For the sake of clarity, let us introduce some notation:
+The following notations are introduced for the sake of clarity:

 - S denotes the number of these newly generated bottom-level trees.
 Note that at most 2<sup>h<sub>0</sub></sup> - R new bottom-level trees can be